erican1214/dress-up-game/README.md

 ### Compatability/Accessibility
 - I have only tested this webpage on a Google Chrome Browser.
 It is possible that it won't be compatible with other browsers
+- After clicking the done button successfully, the character container is no longer responsive to immediate media width/height changes due to added animations

 ### Image Attributions
 - All images are drawn by me on [Pixlart](https://www.pixilart.com/)